-The contents of the Encoded JWS Header, Encoded JWS Payload, and Encoded JWS Signature values are exactly as specified in the rest of this specification.
-They are interpreted and validated in the same manner, with each corresponding header and signature value being created and validated together.
+The contents of the Encoded JWS Payload and Encoded JWS Signature values are exactly as defined in the rest of this specification.
+They are interpreted and validated in the same manner, with each corresponding Encoded JWS Signature and set of header parameter values being created and validated together.
+The JWS Header values used are the union of the header parameters in the corresponding protected and header members, as described earlier.

-Each JWS Signature value is computed on the JWS Signing Input corresponding to the concatenation of the Encoded JWS Header, a period ('.') character, and the Encoded JWS Payload in the same manner as for the JWS Compact Serialization.
-This has the desirable result that each Encoded JWS Signature value in the signatures array is identical to the value that would be used for the same parameter in the JWS Compact Serialization, as is the shared JWS Payload value.
+Each JWS Signature value is computed on the JWS Signing Input using the parameters of the corresponding JWS Header value in the same manner as for the JWS Compact Serialization.
+This has the desirable property that each Encoded JWS Signature value in the signatures array is identical to the value that would have been computed for the same parameter in the JWS Compact Serialization, provided that the Encoded JWS Header value for that signature/MAC computation (which represents the integrity-protected header parameter values) matches that used in the JWS Compact Serialization.